WordPress developer for hire

 Performance and Core Web Vitals

 Server-side caching (Redis), CDN, WebP/AVIF compression, database and query optimisation.
-PageSpeed results close to ideal.
+PageSpeed 90+ on mobile, LCP under 2.5 s.

 🔗